itu-itis23-yildirimd20/Neo4j/README.md

 ### 3. Load the Movie Dataset
 * Once your instance status is **"Running"**, click the **"Connect"** button on the right.
 * From the dropdown menu, select **"Query"**.
-* Then let's copy the following commands to the browser and load the dataset.
 * Before adding data, we set up Constraints.
 This ensures we don't accidentally create two movies with the same title or two people with the same name.

   CONSTRAINT ...
 IS UNIQUE: Guarantees that the property (e.g., title) is unique across all nodes with that label.